tangshuang/.datamanager.js/README.md

 `.save` method has some rules:

-1. options.data will work, but it will be used for identination of the request, so use `data` paramater instead
+1. options.data will work, it will be merged with `data` parameter, but not recommended, you should always use `data` parameter
 2. options.method come before datasource.type
 3. several save requests will be merged